We met healthy, swimming in adjacent lanes at the “Y”.

-Emails (no calligraphy font this time) and a letter followed, wanting to see me, wanting to talk, not having a clue abut what had gone wrong on my birthday sail.
+Emails (no calligraphy font this time) and a letter followed, wanting to see me and professing no clue about what had gone wrong on my birthday sail.

 I was relieved to have gotten out, and proud that I had acted so quickly, and I held firm against communicating with him.
 But then the exciting and fun times we shared took over my mind and with them, doubts.